AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ---
 # Documentation Updates{#documentation-updates}

 This page lists all the new features and documentation updates per month and Campaign release.

 Refer to the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for release related updates.

 ## 2023

+### November 2023

+JWT (JSON Web Tokens) is currently in the process of depreciation and is being replaced with OAuth.
+The transition is being carried out progressively within Campaign's upcoming releases and documentation will be updated to reflect these updates.

 ### August 2023